JAlcocerT/JAlcocerT/content/blog/video-tricks-actioncam.md

 Start with the basics (loading video and GPX, basic visualization) and then gradually add more features (synchronization, map integration, speed graphs, etc.).
 Good luck!

 {{< /details >}}

 ## Conclusions

-Its great to look back and see how far ive gone (at least compared from how I started):
+Its great to look back and see **how far ive gone regarding videos**.

+At least compared from where I started!

 {{< cards cols="2" >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/my-youtube-ai-workflow/" title="YT AI Workflow ↗" >}}